GuillenA7/screenmatch-oop-model/README.md

 It simulates a movie and series catalog application called **ScreenMatch**, designed to practice the core principles of **Object-Oriented Programming (OOP)** in Java.

+> This repository contains the different stages of the ScreenMatch project, developed during the Java Object-Oriented Programming – ONE (Alura) training program.
+> Each branch corresponds to a specific course within the program.

 ---

 ## 🧠 Project Overview